hijoput4/SharingWare/readme.md

     2- "::GOG Links::" - Adds links for GOG store to gameplay videos without youtubers comments and direct search on Gog-games for free clean download. https://greasyfork.org/en/scripts/489970-gog-links

-    3- "::GOG-Games Links::" - Adds a YouTube button per game card to search for no-commentary gameplay videos.
-It was made with deepseek AI. https://greasyfork.org/en/scripts/528067-gog-games-links
+    3- "::GOG-Games Links::" - Adds a YouTube button per game card to search for no-commentary gameplay videos. https://greasyfork.org/en/scripts/528067-gog-games-links

     4- "::YouTube Gameplay Skipper::" - Force skip 2 minutes for videos containing the words "gameplay", "longplay" or "no commentary" in the title.